pozh/ccnquotes/README.md

 4. Delete a quote.
 5. Write e2e tests using [cypress](https://www.cypress.io)

-This repos contains everything to get started, including:
+This repository contains everything to get started, including:

 1. A [create-react-app](https://facebook.github.io/create-react-app/docs/) to run the application in development mode.
 2. The [cypress](https://www.cypress.io/) testing suite.
 3. A local api to CRUD (Create Read Update Delete) the quotes.

-Please fork this repo and send us the url of your fork when you are done.
+Please fork this repository and send us the url of your fork when you are done.

 ## Notes

 A few notes on the implementation:

 1. Assume that the application will run in a modern browser only, so no need to worry much about compatibility.
-2. We kept the scope of work minimal on purpose, coming up with a polished design is definitely going to earn you more points than adding functionalities.
+2. We kept the scope of work minimal on purpose, coming up with a polished design will earn you more points than adding functionalities to the original scope.
 3. We will also pay attention on how you structure your e2e tests using [cypress](https://www.cypress.io).
 4. Take the time you need to complete the assignement, it's not a race.